j-chao/devops_workshops/01_container_orchestration/01_container_orchestration.md

 2. The built image is then pushed to a repository.
 In this case, OpenShift has an integrated repository that is being hosted at `172.30.1.1:5000`.
-(If you don't believe me, ssh into the VM and list the running Docker containers ;) )
+(If you don't believe me, ssh into the VM and list the running Docker containers :wink: )

 3. An "[Image Stream](https://172.28.33.20:8443/console/project/myproject/browse/images)" object is created, which provides an abstraction for referencing Docker images from within OpenShift.